-Add garlic and cook for a minute or so
+Add the garlic and cook for one minute

-Add the liver, bay leaves, black pepper, herbs and Calvados and cook until the meat is still a bit pink in the middle and most of them liquid has evaporated
+Add the liver, bay leaves, black pepper, herbs and port and cook until the meat is still a little pink in the middle and most of them liquid has evaporated

-Remove the bay leaves and blend the meat mixture in a food processor with the rest of the butter and the parsley
+Remove the bay leaves and discard.
+Then tip the mixture into a food processor along with the rest of the butter and the parsley